Kooky: Captain von Hergot

 Captain von Hergot (voiced by Zdeněk Svěrák) is an old forest guardian who seeks to protect Kooky.
 The manufacturing of Hergot's puppet was complicated; Jakub Dvorský drew hundreds of sketches of the character.
 The final visual appearance of the puppet is similar to a root vegetable.

 Nightshade

 Nightshade (in Czech: Anuška, voiced by Jiří Macháček) is an antagonist fighting against Captain von Hergot, as he himself wants to become the forest guardian.
 The puppet has a big mouth and it likes to eat slugs.
 Nightshade is the only puppet character moving its mouth during speaking and swallowing.

 Pytlík Vidlička and Pytlík Zapík

 Pytlík Vidlička (voiced by Petr Čtvrtníček) and Pytlík Zapík (voiced by Jiří Lábus) are the landfill guardians.
 They chase Kooky, who escaped from the landfill.
 The puppets are made of deformed plastic bottles.

 Releases, awards and nominations

 Kooky was chosen as the official Czech Republic contestant film for the 45th Karlovy Vary International Film Festival, where it was nominated for the Crystal Globe and won the Special Jury Prize.
-Thereafter it won 6 more awards and 4 nominationes in various international film festivals.
+Thereafter it won six more awards and four nominations in various international film festivals.